katzenpost/katzenpost/drafts/zcash_send.rst

   protect the confidentiality and integrity of the payload.

-Z. Future Work and Research
+8. Future Work and Research
 ===========================

  * Compose a reliable Zcash submission protocol library where the client checks the blockchain to see if the transaction was successfully transmitted; using this information instead of ACKnowledgment messages an Automatic Repeat reQuest protocol scheme can be conceived.

+ * Compose a semi-reliable Zcash submission protocol that uses client decoy loops.
+The successful acquisition of a transaction blob by the Zcash submission service triggers the response with a SURB ACKnowledgement message as described in [KATZMIXE2E]_.
+Clients periodically send decoy traffic as client loops and these are indistinguishable from transaction submission messages from the point of view of a passive network observers and all network operators but the destination Provider.

  * Nothing here is specific to Zcash.
 There could also be a Bitcoin transaction submission service.
 These two transaction submission